Brain-Inspired Wireless Communications: Where Reservoir Computing Meets MIMO-OFDM

 Keywords and Phrases

-Bit error rate; Channel estimation; Codes (symbols); Communication channels (information theory); Data handling; Dynamical systems; Feedback control; Frequency estimation; Gain control; Hardware; Nonlinear analysis; Nonlinear dynamical systems; Orthogonal frequency division multiplexing; Personnel training; Petroleum reservoirs; Power amplifiers; Receivers (containers); Recurrent neural networks; Signal detection; Signal receivers; Telecommunication repeaters; Wireless telecommunication systems; Echo state networks; Nonlinear channel; Reservoir Computing; Symbol detector; Wireless communications; MIMO systems; Echo state network (ESN); Multiple input multiple output (MIMO); Nonlinear channel; OFDM; Orthogonal frequency division multiplexing (OFDM); Power amplifier (PA); Receivers; Recurrent neural networks; Reservoir computing (RC); Reservoirs; Symbol detector.; Training; Wireless communication
+Bit error rate; Channel estimation; Codes (symbols); Communication channels (information theory); Data handling; Dynamical systems; Feedback control; Frequency estimation; Gain control; Hardware; Nonlinear analysis; Nonlinear dynamical systems; Orthogonal frequency division multiplexing; Personnel training; Petroleum reservoirs; Receivers (containers); Recurrent neural networks; Signal detection; Signal receivers; Telecommunication repeaters; Wireless telecommunication systems; Echo state networks; Nonlinear channel; Reservoir Computing; Symbol detector; Wireless communications; MIMO systems; Echo state network (ESN); Multiple input multiple output (MIMO); Nonlinear channel; Orthogonal frequency division multiplexing (OFDM); Power amplifiers (PA); Reservoir computing (RC); Reservoirs; Training; Wireless communication

 International Standard Serial Number (ISSN)